a-matsoukas/robot_localization/README.md

 >
     <img
         src="./images/parent-aware-resampling.png"
-        alt="State diagram of the particle filter, covering the information taken in and returned by each of the portions of the filter (moving particles, updating particle weights, and normalizing and resampling the particles)"
+        alt="High-level diagram of how parent-aware resampling works."
     >
 </figure>

 Locate robot: A couple of different options were explored for this feature.
 Initially, we wanted to explore clustering in the case that particles did not converge well, but this turned out to be very computationally expensive; due to good particle clustering upfront, we decided to choose the mean particle position.
 This has limitations in more symmetric environments, but worked very well in the gauntlet and MAC.

 ### Describe a design decision you had to make when working on your project and what you ultimately did (and why)?